G-Core/FastEdge-sdk-js/docs/src/content/docs/reference/response.md

 - `body` (optional)

-  A string defining the body of a response.
-This can be `null` that is the default.
+  A object defining the body of a response.
+This can be `null` (which is the default) or one of the
+  following:

+  - ArrayBuffer
+  - TypedArray
+  - DataView
+  - ReadableStream
+  - URLSearchParams
+  - String
+  - string literal

 - `options` (optional)